pingcap/docs-tidb-operator/en/enable-dynamic-configuration-for-tidbmonitor.md

 ## Disable the dynamic configuration feature

-To disable the dynamic configuration feature, you can remove `prometheusReloader` from the `spec` field of TidbMonitor.
+To disable the dynamic configuration feature, remove `prometheusReloader` from the `spec` field of TidbMonitor.